Ben King (footballer): Early life

-King was born in Melbourne, Victoria.
+King was born in Melbourne, Victoria, and grew up in the suburb of Hampton.
 He and his identical twin brother Max began playing Australian rules football for the East Sandringham Football Club in the South Metro Junior Football League.
 The twins worked their way through the junior ranks before both being selected to represent the Sandringham Dragons in the TAC Cup while also attending Haileybury.
 Through their time at Haileybury the twins were closely mentored by three time Coleman Medal winner Matthew Lloyd.

 Ben's draft stocks rose in his final year of junior football when his twin brother's ACL injury allowed him to play as the key forward for the Victoria Metro team at the U18 National Championships.
 He was subsequently named the All-Australian full forward for his performances during the championships.
 His junior football came to an end in mid-September 2018 when Sandringham fell to Dandenong in the TAC Cup preliminary final.
 In November 2018, he was drafted by Gold Coast with the sixth selection in the 2018 national draft.

 King earned an ATAR score of 96.35 upon graduation from high school.

 AFL career

 King made his AFL debut for Gold Coast against in the ninth round of the 2019 AFL season.
 In round 19 of the 2019 season, he earned a nomination for the 2019 AFL Rising Star after a four goal performance while playing on highly experienced Essendon defender Cale Hooker.
-King rejected offers to return to Victoria in October 2019 by signing a two-year extension with the Suns.
+King rejected offers to return to Victoria in October 2019 by signing a two-year contract extension with the Suns.

 He suffered the same injury as his brother, a torn right ACL on the eve of the 2022 AFL season and missed the entire season.
-It was initially feared that King could have played his final match for the Suns, given he was out of contract at the conclusion of the year.
-Despite lucrative offers circulating from several Victorian clubs, he eventually signed a two-year contract, showing his loyalty and commitment to the club and its future.
+It was initially feared that King might have played his final match for the Suns, given he was out of contract at the conclusion of the year.
+Despite lucrative offers from several Victorian clubs, he eventually signed a two-year contract, showing his loyalty and commitment to the club and its future.

-King returned to action in round 1 of the 2023 AFL season and after several quiet weeks he found form and put together two strong performances in round 6 & 7 that included 9 goals.
-In May, he reaffirmed that he was settled on the Gold Coast and intends to remain with the Suns long-term.
+King returned to action in round 1 of the 2023 AFL season and, after several quiet weeks, he found form and put together two strong performances in round 6 and 7 that included 9 goals.
+In May, he reaffirmed that he was settled on the Gold Coast and intended to remain with the Suns long-term.

+On 21 August 2026, King confirmed he would leave the Suns at the end of the season.

 Statistics

-'Statistics are correct to the end of the 2025 season.